 China favors stability before anything else yet as the North’s only friend in the region, its position is pivotal.
 In the wake of the Cheonan incident, it has become more difficult for Beijing not to accept the regime’s culpability.
 As The Economist opined last May, it no longer has an “excuse” to take Kim Jong-il’s claims of innocence at face value.

 While its interest should compel China to side with ASEAN — having just signed a free-trade agreement in January — there are still hardliners within the Communist Party and the Chinese military who sympathize with their ideological counterparts in Korea.
 There is a chance for ASEAN and the United States to exploit the divide among China’s leaders over how to cope with North Korea’s mounting bellicosity however and have the internationalists prevail.

 Foreign Ministry bureaucrats and politicians with ties to international trade want China to maintain a stable relation with the West.
 They understand that the country can’t simultaneously continue to support a rogue and desperate regime that will continue to invent crises to ensure its survival but undermine stability in all of East Asia in the process.
-China’s posturing at this weekend’s regional forum and, perhaps more telling, its reaction to the joint South Korea-US military exercise, may shed some light on whether the internationalists are gaining strength.
+China’s posturing at this weekend’s regional forum and, perhaps more telling, its reaction to the joint American-South Korean military exercise, may shed some light on whether the internationalists are gaining strength.